inet-framework/inet/doc/src/users-guide/ch-apps.rst

 Generic server application for modeling TCP-based request-reply style protocols or applications.

-The module accepts any number of incoming TCP connections, and expects to receive messages of class :msg:`GenericAppMsg` on them.
+The module accepts any number of incoming TCP connections and expects to receive messages of class :msg:`GenericAppMsg` on them.
 A message should contain how large the reply should be (number of bytes).
-:ned:`TcpGenericServerApp` will just change the length of the received message accordingly, and send back the same message object.
+:ned:`TcpGenericServerApp` will just change the length of the received message accordingly and send back the same message object.
 The reply can be delayed by a constant time (:par:`replyDelay` parameter).

 .. _ug:sec:apps:tcpechoapp: